dominodatalab/domino-code-assist-docs/docs/install.md

 Now create a new workspace with "Jupyter" or "JupyterLab" and the Low Code Assistant button should be available.

-## Enable Low Code Assistant in. a Domino Compute environment
+## Enabling Low Code Assistant in a Domino Compute environment

 1. Go to the customer’s Domino Standard Environment (under Environments in the side navigation bar)
 2. Add this line to the end of the env’s Dockerfile setup (but before the last USER ubuntu command):